Mike Yastrzemski Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The Padres pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres' 3.83 team ERA ranks sixth across all MLB pitching staffs.
+- The Padres' 3.83 team ERA ranks seventh across all MLB pitching staffs.

 - The Padres rank 14th in baseball in home runs allowed (79 total, 1.1 per game).

-- In his most recent time out on Saturday, the righty went five innings against the Tampa Bay Rays, allowing six earned runs while surrendering eight hits.
+- The lefty last pitched on Saturday against the Tampa Bay Rays, when he went six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.